-We also have a range of sponsorship opportunities available at this event.
-Please contact Esther Dudley, Head of Events and Engagement for information. tel: 020 7419 5412; email: firstname.lastname@example.org.
+We have a range of sponsorship opportunities available.
+Please contact Esther Dudley, Head of Events and Engagement for more information: firstname.lastname@example.org

 If you want to stay up to date with our events, news, and publications, you can sign up for our newsletters here.

 Professor Quintin McKellar, Vice-Chancellor, University of Hertfordshire and Vice-President for England and Northern Ireland, Universities UK

 Michelle Donelan MP, Universities Minister – Invited

 Mike Nicholson, Director of Undergraduate Admissions and Outreach, University of Bath